OncoMatch/Leukemia — Chronic Myeloid (CML)/ABL1 kinase domain mutation

 Leukemia — Chronic Myeloid (CML)ABL1 kinase domain mutation Clinical Trials

 ABL1 kinase domain mutations — most notably T315I — are the primary mechanism of TKI resistance in CML, conferring varying degrees of resistance to first-, second-, and third-generation inhibitors.
-The T315I 'gatekeeper' mutation is uniquely resistant to all ATP-competitive TKIs except ponatinib; asciminib (STAMP inhibitor binding the myristoyl pocket) is active against T315I.
+T315I is resistant to most ATP-competitive TKIs and is targetable with ponatinib and asciminib (STAMP inhibitor), though compound mutations can limit activity.
 Trials investigate mutation-specific treatment sequencing, asciminib combinations, and novel allosteric ABL1 inhibitors.

 Top recruiting ABL1 kinase domain mutation Leukemia — Chronic Myeloid (CML) trials